 Hey you!
 I'm Rima.

-I'm a licensed marriage and family therapist (in the state of California) & a relationship expert & coach.
+I'm a licensed marriage and family therapist (in the state of California), a yoga teacher, vegan advocate & retreat leader/host.
 I help people live full, inspired lives through my retreats and programs.
 I practice what I preach!
 I dedicate my life full-time to my true passions and to living my dreams.